Alfred Molina: 2010–2019 Career expansion

-2020s
+2020–present

 In 2020, Molina appeared in David Oyelowo's drama The Water Man, and Emerald Fennell's black comedy thriller Promising Young Woman.
-On 8 December 2020, it was announced that he would be returning as Doctor Octopus for Spider-Man: No Way Home in the Marvel Cinematic Universe, set to premiere on 17 December 2021.
+On 8 December 2020, it was announced that he would be returning as Doctor Octopus for Spider-Man: No Way Home (2021) in the Marvel Cinematic Universe (MCU), set to premiere on 17 December 2021.
 Molina later confirmed that he would actually be reprising his role as the Spider-Man 2 incarnation of Doctor Octopus in No Way Home, retconning his character's apparent death at the end of the former film.
 He was digitally de-aged to his 2004 self.
 On 2 September 2021, it was announced that Alfred Molina was set to star in Amazon Prime police drama series Three Pines, which comes from The Crown producer Left Bank Pictures.
-Molina plays Chief Inspector Armand Gamache of the Sûreté du Québec, the lead character from Louise Penny’s book series, he also serves as executive producer for the show.
+Molina plays Chief Inspector Armand Gamache of the Sûreté du Québec, the lead character from Louise Penny's book series (including Still Life, the first entry of the unnamed series), he also serves as executive producer for the show.
 The trailer came out in October 2022 and the show premiered in December 2022.
+It was cancelled after one season.

+In 2024, Molina returned to Broadway playing Professor Serebryakov in a revival of Anton Chekov's Uncle Vanya (2024).
+The production was directed by Lila Neugebauer and adapted by Heidi Schreck.
+Molina co-starred alongside Steve Carell, William Jackson Harper, Alison Pill, Anika Noni Rose, and Jayne Houdyshell.
+He would also play the narrator in the film version of Harold and the Purple Crayon.

 Personal life

-In 1986, Molina married actress Jill Gascoine in Tower Hamlets, London.
-They remained so until her death on 28 April 2020 in Los Angeles from Alzheimer's disease.

 Molina resides in Los Angeles, California.
-In 2004, he announced that he had become a U.S. citizen.
-He is fluent in English, Spanish, and Italian.
+He has been a dual U.K./U.S. citizen since 2004.
 In 2017, he moved to La Cañada Flintridge.
+In addition to English, he is fluent in French, Italian and Spanish.

+Molina has a daughter, Rachel, from a previous relationship.
+In 1986, Molina married actress Jill Gascoine in Tower Hamlets, London.
+They remained married until her death on 28 April 2020 in Los Angeles from Alzheimer's disease.
+In November 2019, director Jennifer Lee confirmed that she was in a relationship with Molina, the two having worked together in Frozen 2 (2019), and they later married in August 2021.

-In addition to acting, Molina is an advocate for people with Acquired Immune Deficiency Syndrome (AIDS).
+Molina is an advocate for people with AIDS.
 He donates towards AIDS research, participates in the Los Angeles AIDS Walk and appeared as himself in a documentary produced by Joseph Kibler (who has been HIV+ and paraplegic since his birth, c.
 1989) about Kibler's life titled Walk On, first screened in 2013.

-In November 2019, director Jennifer Lee confirmed that she is in a relationship with Molina.
-They were married in August 2021.

-When playing the role of Sayyed Bozorg Mahmoody in Not Without My Daughter, Molina was once assaulted on his way to a rehearsal by a man who mistook him for the real Mahmoody.
+When playing the role of Sayyed Bozorg Mahmoody in Not Without My Daughter, Molina was once physically assaulted on his way to a rehearsal by a man who mistook him for the real Mahmoody.